Qatar and FIFA criticized harshly ahead of World Cup draw - NewsBreak

 Qatar and FIFA criticized harshly ahead of World Cup draw

-On their own territory.
-In their own house.
-By a member of soccer's extended family.

-The president of Norwegian soccer — one of the few women ever to lead a FIFA member federation — stepped up on the stage at the governing body's congress to air her concerns at the same venue that will host Friday's draw.
+A Norwegian soccer official delivered a scathing criticism of World Cup host Qatar and FIFA to an audience of executives on Thursday on the eve of the tournament’s draw.

-Lise Klaveness, a judge and former national team player, spoke about Qatar's record of protecting the rights of migrant workers — who have built tens of billion of dollars of projects needed for the World Cup — and its criminalization of homosexuality.
+Qatar’s record of protecting the rights of migrant workers — who have built tens of billion of dollars of projects needed for the World Cup — and its criminalization of homosexuality was aired by Lise Klaveness, the newly elected head of soccer in Norway and one of the few women ever to lead a FIFA member federation.

-It was a rare show of dissent and tension in the typically tightly scripted annual meeting of soccer's 211 member countries.

-Klaveness targeted issues that have dogged Qatar and FIFA’s controversial choice of the Middle Eastern country for more than a decade only three weeks after she was elected in Norway with a mandate to pressure the World Cup organizers.
+It was a rare show of dissent and tension in the typically tightly scripted annual meeting of soccer's 211 member countries, and targeted issues that have dogged Qatar and FIFA’s controversial choice of the Middle East country for more than a decade.

 “In 2010, the World Cup was awarded by FIFA in unacceptable ways with unacceptable consequences,” Klaveness, who is gay, said in a six-minute speech.
 “There is no room for employers who do not secure the freedom and safety of World Cup workers.
 No room for hosts that cannot legally guarantee the safety and respect of LGBTQ+ people coming to this theater of dreams."